TUI Airways

 We build your TUI Airways-specific case

 We submit a formal UK261 claim letter to TUI's claims department in Luton, citing the specific regulation that applies to your disruption.
 For package holiday bookings, we also assess Package Travel Regulations claims.
 TUI's cooperative approach means most valid claims are paid within 4–6 weeks.
-If TUI rejects a valid claim, we escalate to the UK CAA's ADR scheme — TUI's compliance rate exceeds 80%.
+If TUI rejects a valid claim, we escalate to the UK CAA's ADR scheme — TUI's ADR process is available for escalation.

 Submission, escalation, and payment

-TUI payouts are typically processed within 5–7 business days of approval.
+TUI payouts are typically processed within a few business days of approval.
 TUI generally pays via bank transfer rather than travel vouchers.

 05Regulation & Jurisdiction